brycehenson/lab_slog/README.md

-# SLOGS (structured logging standard)
+# Lab Slog = laboratory structured log standard
 **[Bryce M. Henson](https://github.com/brycehenson)**
-Defining a standard for logging data to a json structure and providing a matlab and python interface.
+Defining a standard for logging data and situations you may encounter in(or outside) a labratory to a json structure.
+Provides a matlab and python interface for reading writing.
+Make the lab less of a slog

-## Name change
-- The name SLOG already exists I should come up with another.
-  - .ESLOG
-  - .

 ## design philosophy